29 Mar Embrace Hardship | March 2019

 “I am life.”

 “So I focus on being alive.
-You see, an instinctive focus on life is essential for survival.
+You see, a focus on life is essential for survival.

 This matters because you give power to the thoughts that you allow in your mind.
 If they stay long enough, they become your reality.”